 Home, explores cultural shifts, community change experiences and the questions of what is a community and where does it start and finish?

 For this piece, Vipoo Srivilasa led a ceramic workshop where members of the Korean community in Melbourne were invited to take part.
-Vipoo help them create a ceramic sculpture reflective of what they miss most about their hometown in Korea.
+Vipoo assisted the participants to create a ceramic sculpture reflective of what they miss most about their hometown in Korea.
 Whilst making the sculpture, individuals shared their experiences of migration, culture shifts and their change of community.

 As a migrant from Thaialnd, Srivilasa shared similar experiences with the workshop participants.
-Inspired by their answers, Vipoo created works that respond to each of the participation’s sculpture.
-The works represent 4 elements of common comunity values, family, communication, culture and connection.
+Inspired by their answers, the artist created works that respond to each of the participant's sculptures.
+The works represents 4 elements of common comunity values, family, communication, culture and connection.